 What a Colonoscopy is Really Like, with Dr. James Grant

 Nearly 150,000 people will be newly diagnosed with colorectal cancer this year.
 This is the third most commonly diagnosed cancer in the US, and the incidence is rising in people younger than 55.
-But colorectal cancer is highly treatable if caught early, and the best tool for early detection is a colonoscopy screening.

-Some people are uncomfortable with the idea of a colonoscopy.
 To help ease concerns, Dr. James Grant, chief medical officer at Blue Cross Blue Shield of Michigan, documented his own colonoscopy screening and shared it in this video.

 Dr. Grant says the first step is to get a colonoscopy order or a referral from your primary care physician.
 A gastroenterologist or a colorectal surgeon will perform the colonoscopy procedure.
 Once your procedure is scheduled, you’ll get instructions on how to prepare for it.